MFMokbel/jarm-cpp/README.md

  ```
  The security identifier suffix that comes after the '-' indicates the security status of a given cipher.
 The list includes, Recommended, Secure, Weak, and Insecure.

-  * printing jarm hash to the console in json format using the option `-o j`
+  * printing jarm hash to the console in JSON format using the option `-o j`
     - ex., jarmcpp.exe -d mfmokbel.com -o j

 Output: